-International Student – a high school graduate (or equivalent) or Transfer Student who is not a U.S. citizen and a permanent U.S. resident.
+International Student – a high school graduate (or equivalent) or a student transferring from a college or university who is not a U.S. citizen or a permanent U.S. resident.

 Nebraska Wesleyan admits undergraduate international students based on:

 - the strength of their academic transcripts,

 - a minimum of a high school diploma/certificate of completion, and

 - a minimum English proficiency exam score, when English is not the student’s primary language.

 May 1 for Fall SemesterOctober 1 for Spring Semester